 IoT connectivity options can be divided into three main categories: Cellular Connectivity, Low Power Wide Area Networks (LPWAN), and Short Range.Cellular Connectivity

-Best fit for the IoT application that needs to connect over long distances with the most reliable connectivity.
-2G, 3G, 4G networks have been proven to provide global coverage no matter where the IoT device ends up to.
+Is the best fit for IoT applications that needs to connect over long distances with the most reliable connectivity.
+2G, 3G, & 4G networks have been proven to provide global coverage no matter where the IoT device ends up.
 Cellular is a universal solution but consumes a lot of battery.Low Power Wide Area Networks (LPWAN)

 LPWAN technologies can be divided into licensed (NB-IoT, LTE-M) and unlicensed (SigFox and LoRaWan) technologies.

-SigFox and LoRaWan are dependent on gateways that need to be set up either by yourself or use someone else's solution, which might not be reliable.
+SigFox and LoRaWan are dependent on gateways that need to be set up either by yourself or through someone else's solution, which might not be reliable.